lkwjohn/govtechjs/README.md

 # GovTech NodeJS Assessment

+One Paragraph of project description goes here

 ---

 ## Technical Choices

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-1. helmet<br />
+1. helmet
 Protect the APIs from some web vulnerabilities by setting HTTP headers appropriately

+2. x-powered-by
+Hide x-powered-by for allowing attacker to known it's running on Express

-2. Express and middlewares<br />
+3. Express and middlewares
-Used for the purpose of routing and access to both request object and response object<br />
+Used for the purpose of routing and access to both request object and response object http://expressjs.com/en/guide/using-middleware.html
-http://expressjs.com/en/guide/using-middleware.html

-3. node-postgres<br />
+4. node-postgres
 Interface for PostgreSQL database with SQL injection prevention

-4. node-pg-format<br />
+5. node-pg-format
-For formatting query to allow formatting of query string for batch insert, especially insert with multiple variable per record.
-It comes with SQL injection prevention as well
+For formatting query to allow formatting of query string for batch insert

-5. email-validator<br />
+6. email-validator
 Library to validate email address

-6. body-parser<br />
+7. body-parser
 Parse incoming request bodies

-7. nodemon<br />
+8. nodemon
 Allow continuous running and redeployment of project upon code changes without stopping the node

-8. Chai, chai-http and mocha<br />
+9. Chai, chai-http and mocha
-For unit testing purpose which Chai have a long history from 2012 and still have processive support
+For unit testing purpose

-9. Mocha<br/>
-Together with Chai to run unit test cases and provide Async and Sync processing of the test cases.
-Also like Chai, from 2012 till now still have processive support

----

-## Assumption

-1. /api/register
-	* Only can register student who are not suspended
-	* Teacher email must be an existing teacher
-	* Valid email
-	* Cannot re-register again

-2. /api/retrieve
-	* Teacher email must be an existing teacher
-	* Valid email

-3. /api/commonstudents
-	* Minimum input of teacher's email must be two or more
-	* Common student(s) between two or more teachers don't include suspended student(s)
-	* Teacher email must be an existing teacher
-	* Valid email

-4. /api/suspend
-	* Student email must be an existing student
-	* Student has not been suspended yet
-	* Valid email

-5. /api/retrievefornotifications
-	* Valid email
-	* Email of both teacher and student(s) must be an existing student(s)
-	* Others conditions mentioned in GitHub
 ---

 ### Prerequisites